aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ```

-#### Example 4: Using price oracles
+#### Example 4: Using Price Oracles

-In another use-case, we might want to make sure that the `sendCoins` can only if the price ETH in USD is above a certain threshold:
+In another use-case, we might want to make sure that the `sendCoins` can only be called if the ETH price in USD is above a certain threshold:

 <!-- prettier-ignore -->
 ```solidity title="PriceOracle.sol"